imochen/quick-ssh/README.md

 # Quick-SSH

 Only use for Public Key unavailable.

-Probably don't need `Quick SSH`, If you can use Public Key for login,
+Probably don't need `Quick SSH`, If you can use Public Key for login.

 ## Usage